gshubham533/Email-Automation/README.md

 # Email Automation (Broadcast Emails for free)
-This Python script will help you in automation like sending bulk emails in a go.
+This Python script will help you in sending bulk personalised emails from a csv sheet (You can provide varibles).
 To get started follow the steps mentioned below.

 Step 1 (Getting your credentials from gmail to send automated emails) :